Creating and disseminating educational resources for SSPCloud users

 3.3.2.2 Download data

-To download data automatically into your service, you just have to adapt the download_data.sh file (in the sspcloud folder).
+To download data automatically into your service, you just have to adapt the download_data.sh file (in the sspcloud folder of your template).
 There are two things you can change:

 To obtain the S3 path to your data, use the File Explorer to navigate and find the file you want.
 The S3 path of your file is simply the path of the folder available in the top right corner of the explorer (red rectangle) and the name of the file (blue rectangle).
 In the screenshot below, the path of the first file is then: s3/oliviermeslin/data_SILC_PUF/data_SILC_d2013.parquet.